AlexeyKhfzv/TextGenerator/README.md

 ### Experiment N°3

 ![Experiment_3](Experiment_3.png)
 Here I have added the work "Sherlock Holmes" for more possible tokens.
-Also, I left whitespaces in the text.
+Also, I left whitespaces in the text, increased the length of tokens and changed the code a bit.
 As a result I got a text, in which there are very meaningful chains of words.
 File: [generator2.py]().

 ### Conclusion